remcostoeten/hono-analytics/packages/hooks/README.md

 If you forget to wrap your app in the provider, you'll get a helpful error:

 ```
-useAnalytics must be used within DashboardAnalyticsProvider
+useAnalytics must be used within AnalyticsProvider
 ```